Man charged in Illinois bowling alley shooting that killed 3

 “Most of the incident was captured on surveillance video from inside the business,” O’Shea said, adding that investigators are studying captured images.

 Webb is an active military man, and investigators are in touch with the U.S. Army, O’Shea said.
+He didn’t explain why the Florida man was in Illinois.

 The Rockford Register Star reported that 2020 has been the deadliest year on record for homicides in the city of about 170,000 residents located about 80 miles (130 kilometers) northwest of Chicago.
 Thirty-five people have been killed in the city this year, breaking the previous record of 31 in 1996.